MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-mail-item-by-using-a-message-template.md

 ﻿---
-title: 'How to: Create a Mail Item by Using a Message Template'
+title: 'Create a Mail Item by Using a Message Template'
-TOCTitle: 'How to: Create a Mail Item by Using a Message Template' ms:assetid: 7d1ffc3b-d1a7-46d1-adb9-ac41e67f626a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb623026(v=office.15) ms:contentKeyID: 55119862
+TOCTitle: 'Create a Mail Item by Using a Message Template' ms:assetid: 7d1ffc3b-d1a7-46d1-adb9-ac41e67f626a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Bb623026(v=office.15) ms:contentKeyID: 55119862